 Then last Sunday, that all changed.
 Sowers was the subject of a TV ad campaign for Microsoft’s Surface computer that aired during the Golden Globes award show.

 In the ad, Sowers shows a page from her journal she wrote as a young girl.

 “I hope someday I will be a good football player,” the page reads.
 “I am good at football.
 When we play football at home, I can make a touchdown in one catch.
 I am the leader of our football club.”

 In her voice, Sowers adds: “I hoped someday I will be on a real football team.”

 Sowers, who also became the first openly gay NFL coach, continues in the commercial — “I’m not just here to be the token female, I’m here to help us win…I would want to tell this little girl (an image of a young Katie in the commercial) to keep pushing herself.
 Your dream is coming.”

-The dream is coming — the 49ers play the Minnesota Vikings in as NFC Divisional game on Saturday afternoon.
+The dream is coming — the 49ers are NFC Champions and will play the Kansas City Chiefs in Super Bowl LIV.